Medacorp/Luigi-s-Mansion/Technical documentation/Entity variables.md

         drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
         //See loot documentation for other variables.
     },
-    speed:0, //The movement speed of the ghost. flee_speed:20, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:-1, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never. damage:{ //Damage values the ghost uses in its functions.
+    speed:X, //The movement speed of the ghost. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never. damage:{ //Damage values the ghost uses in its functions.
         <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
     }